- Super plush

 “Junk in the trunk” adds extra stability

-There’s an interesting extended heel that adds to the stabilized feel when you’re going extra slow, or for those heel strikers out there.
+There’s an interesting extended heel that adds to the stabilised feel when you’re going extra slow, or for those heel strikers out there.

 I haven't run in many shoes with this extra junk in the trunk, but I have to say, it felt balanced no matter how fast or slow I went, so it seems to be working!